Sage/streamlinejs/FAQ.md

 ### Will I always get the same semantics as in normal (sync) Javascript?

-The streamline compiler works by applying patterns.
+The streamline compiler works by applying transformation patterns.
 These patterns have been carefully crafted to preserve semantics.
 The only known case where streamline may diverge is the order of evaluation of subexpressions inside a given statement.

 In callbacks mode, streamline evaluates the asynchronous subexpressions before the synchronous ones.
 So if you have `foo() + bar(_)`, it will evaluate `bar(_)` before `foo()`.